-When deciding what parts of your business to organize, it’s critical to use your strategic vision to set priorities, so that you focus on activities that will improve your business performance.
+When deciding what parts of your business to focus on, it’s critical to use your strategic vision to set priorities.
+This way you focus on activities that will improve your business performance.
 For instance, leading marketing expert Jay Abraham says that there are three major ways to grow any business:

 - Increase the number of prospects you reach who become customers